 Bark + Beyond PR is a boutique communications consultancy that predominantly supports pet lifestyle brands.
-The simplest way I explain it to people is that ‘Bark’ is the stuff I do for pets and the ‘Beyond’ is PR work beyond the pet sector.
+The simplest way I explain it to people is that ‘Bark’ is pet-related and ‘Beyond’ is any work I do outside of this sector.
 It’s a nice balance and stops me going full on crazy pet lady.

 My business is 100% for the love of dog and inspired by my dog Basil.
 My background career is PR for more than 20 years at agencies working for clients such as Nintendo, Hasbro and the Seven Dials, Covent Garden.
 Desperate to have a dog, I brought up getting a dog in my three-month appraisal at an agency I was working at.
 My bosses were willing to put it out to the staff to see if they would agree to it so asked me to build a case.
 Sadly, that request didn't work out – but I did stay with that company for nearly six years so not all bad.
 Unable to have a dog, I directed my passion for dogs into a blog called Barkarama, which I started in 2013 and ran alongside my job.
 As one of the first pet lifestyle blogs in the UK at the time, I had some amazing experiences, discovered some super companies and got to know some fantastic people.